openteams-ai/checkmaite/docs/reference/conventions.md

 ### Dataset conventions

 - Dataset classes and wrappers created within the reference implementation (and any datasets used within the RI) will have the mapping from id to classes accessible under the attribute `index2label`, and will return a `dict[int, str]`.
-Because `index2label` is not an attribute of the protocols for datasets, using it in a test stage or elsewhere will trigger a failure of the type checker, so use `# type: ignore` on those lines that depend on the `index2label` attribute.
+Because `index2label` is not an attribute of the protocols for datasets, using it in a test stage or elsewhere will trigger a failure of the type checker, so use `# pyright: ignore[reportTypedDictNotRequiredAccess]` on those lines that depend on the `index2label` attribute.

 - Object detection bounding boxes will be defined as `ArrayLikes` of integers in the `xyxy` format (the top-left and bottom-right corners of the bounding box).